 What is the Right to be Forgotten?

-Since a ruling of the European Court in May 2014, individuals and businesses had have the right to request that results be removed from internet search engines.
+Since a ruling of the European Court in May 2014, individuals have had the right to request that results be removed from internet search engines.

 It is not the same as removal of material from the internet, but if information is no longer available in a search result, it can have the same effect.